Meet with a planner

 Forums last for 30 minutes or longer on request.

 You can meet with the Development Consent Authority to present your proposal and receive feedback directly from the authority that will decide on your proposal.

-It is suggested that you speak to a planner prior to booking your briefing to determine if a briefing would be appropriate for your proposal.
+It is suggested that you speak to a planner before booking your briefing to determine if a briefing would be appropriate for your proposal.

 Pre-application briefings are held directly after Development Consent Authority meetings, at different frequencies in the following locations:

-- Palmerston, Katherine, Litchfield and Alice Springs - once a month
+- Palmerston, Katherine, Litchfield and Alice Springs office - once a month

-- Batchelor and Tennant Creek - as needed.
+- Batchelor and Tennant Creek office - as needed.

 You can book your briefing at least two weeks ahead of the date and up to two months in advance.

 After you have booked a meeting with the Development Consent Authority, you should provide any documentation that you want to provide to members before the meeting.